US states announce antitrust probe of Facebook

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-WASHINGTON: A coalition of US state officials announced Friday they had launched an antitrust investigation of Facebook to determine if the social media giant “has stifled competition and put users at risk.
-New York state Attorney General Letitia James released a statement announcing the action on behalf of seven other states and the District of Columbia.
+WASHINGTON: A coalition of US state officials announced Friday they had launched an antitrust investigation of Facebook to determine if the social media giant "has stifled competition and put users at risk."

+New York state Attorney General Letitia James released a statement announcing the action on behalf seven other states and the District of Columbia, in a move that marks the first official US antitrust action against one of the major technology giants.

-The move marks the first official US antitrust action against one of the so-called Big Tech companies — although a landmark case had targeted Microsoft back in the 1990s.“Even the largest social media platform in the world must follow the law and respect consumers,” James said.
-“We will use every investigative tool at our disposal to determine whether Facebook’s actions may have endangered consumer data, reduced the quality of consumers’ choices, or increased the price of advertising.
-Joining the action were attorneys general of Colorado, Florida, Iowa, Nebraska, North Carolina, Ohio, Tennessee, according to James.
-Earlier this year, the US Justice Department said it would launch a “review” of major online platforms to determine if they have stifled innovation or reduced competition.
-It was not immediately clear if the states would be working in coordination with federal officials.
-Facebook, by far the largest social network, in the past has claimed it is not a monopoly and that consumers have many choices for how to connect with people online.
+"Even the largest social media platform in the world must follow the law and respect consumers," James said.
+"We will use every investigative tool at our disposal to determine whether Facebook's actions may have endangered consumer data."

-WASHINGTON: A coalition of US state officials announced Friday they had launched an antitrust investigation of Facebook to determine if the social media giant “has stifled competition and put users at risk.
-New York state Attorney General Letitia James released a statement announcing the action on behalf of seven other states and the District of Columbia.
+WASHINGTON: A coalition of US state officials announced Friday they had launched an antitrust investigation of Facebook to determine if the social media giant "has stifled competition and put users at risk."

+New York state Attorney General Letitia James released a statement announcing the action on behalf seven other states and the District of Columbia, in a move that marks the first official US antitrust action against one of the major technology giants.

-The move marks the first official US antitrust action against one of the so-called Big Tech companies — although a landmark case had targeted Microsoft back in the 1990s.“Even the largest social media platform in the world must follow the law and respect consumers,” James said.
-“We will use every investigative tool at our disposal to determine whether Facebook’s actions may have endangered consumer data, reduced the quality of consumers’ choices, or increased the price of advertising.
-Joining the action were attorneys general of Colorado, Florida, Iowa, Nebraska, North Carolina, Ohio, Tennessee, according to James.
-Earlier this year, the US Justice Department said it would launch a “review” of major online platforms to determine if they have stifled innovation or reduced competition.
-It was not immediately clear if the states would be working in coordination with federal officials.
-Facebook, by far the largest social network, in the past has claimed it is not a monopoly and that consumers have many choices for how to connect with people online.
+"Even the largest social media platform in the world must follow the law and respect consumers," James said.
+"We will use every investigative tool at our disposal to determine whether Facebook's actions may have endangered consumer data."